Getting a Manicure or Pedicure for Men – Grooming Tips

 Our Maximum Strength Hand Cream is designed to improve the skin on your hands.
 It’s made with powerful natural ingredients - vitamin E, shea butter, and jojoba - and its lightweight formula absorbs quickly.

-Does all of this sound like a lot of work?
+Does all of this nail care sound like a lot of work?
 We promise you that it isn’t.
 If you’d rather not do it yourself (or just want to treat yourself from time to time), you can always visit your nearest men’s grooming lounge to have your manicure done professionally.

 Similar to manicure, a men’s pedicure entails taking care of your nails, cutting back the cuticles, and hydrating - but this time, your feet.

 Like a manicure, you can easily (and quite inexpensively) do all of these things at home.
-But splurging on a professional men’s pedicure really is worth it.
+But splurging on a professional pedicure for men really is worth it.
 Depending on where you go, it might include a foot massage, a warm water foot bath, and other little luxuries.
 If you’re looking for a simple way to treat yourself, this is it.

 If you’re on your feet all day, consider scheduling yourself a monthly pedicure.
 Your feet will look, feel and smell better.